 - reasoning from definitions and axioms

-Participants who do not want to give a talk are also welcome.
-In that case please send an email to Marine Gaudefroy-Bergmann by 31 July to register.
+If you want to participate without giving a talk, then please send an email to Marine Gaudefroy-Bergmann by 10 August to register.

-There will be a small conference fee covering coffee breaks.
+There will be a small conference fee of 20 EUR covering coffee breaks etc.

 For members of the University of Tübingen there is no conference fee.